Clark1216/Raspberrypi-tensorflow-opencv_docker/README.md

     self._handle = _dlopen(self._name, mode)
 OSError: libbcm_host.so: cannot open shared object file: No such file or directory
 ```
-**Comment:** but this is not sensible as the OS is independent with docker, hence it seems weird.
+**Comment:** This problem looks very similar to [this post](https://raspberrypi.stackexchange.com/questions/114035/picamera-and-ubuntu-20-04-arm64) indicating that Picamera is no longer fully supported but this is not sensible as the OS is independent with the docker, hence it seems weird.
+Guessing will be OS's 32bit or 64bit issue, which can be verified later.

 ---
 ## About